parsaabadi/4ww3-project01/README.md

 * Finder Icon has the serach tool and filter incorporated in it upon clicking, however that function is yet to be implemented for this part.
 * All html comments are in index file to avoid repetition.
 * Our css file comments are located in styles.css
-* Our javascript comments and code are in OurJs folder.
+* Our javascript comments and code are in js folder.

 ## Add-on